gitKhilo/gitKhilo/README.md

-- 👋 Hi, I’m @gitKhilo, a Lbenaese American future Computer Engineer
+- 👋 Hi, I’m @gitKhilo, a Lebanese American future Computer Engineer
 - 👀 I’m interested in cybersecurity, software development, networks, and operating systems
 - 🌱 I’m currently learning network and cybersecurity and cloud computing
 - 💞️ I’m looking to collaborate on open-source security tools, web development projects, database projects, and many more